CRT Library Features

 Because a DLL built by linking to a static CRT will have its own CRT state, it is not recommended to link statically to the CRT in a DLL unless the consequences of this are specifically desired and understood.
 For example, if you call _set_se_translator in an executable that loads the DLL linked to its own static CRT, any hardware exceptions generated by the code in the DLL will not be caught by the translator, but hardware exceptions generated by code in the main executable will be caught.

 If you are using the /clr compiler switch, your code will be linked with a static library, msvcmrt.lib.
 The static library provides a proxy between your managed code and the native CRT.
 You cannot use the statically linked CRT ( /MT or /MTd options) with /clr.
 Use the dynamically-linked libraries (/MD or /MDd) instead.
+The pure managed CRT libraries are deprecated in Visual Studio 2015 and unsupported in Visual Studio 2017.

 For more information on using the CRT with /clr, see Mixed (Native and Managed) Assemblies.